 - This project will improve the water quality of Spirit Lake.
 Currently, there is no storm water quality system at The Willows or Spirit Lake Condominiums.
 As part of the redevelopment, J.C.
 Hart will install a system to filter stormwater from the Elements site before it enters the lake.

-- Proposed walking path will not disturb the lake edge.
+- Proposed walking paths will not disturb the lake edge.

 - An environmental assessment was completed by Earth Source, Inc. to confirm, “The proposed development will vastly improve the current ability of this site to manage and treat stormwater runoff.
 As a result, redevelopment will benefit to the overall health and quality of the lake and ultimately the White River.”

-- The Elements redevelopment was designed by the renowned Indiana architectural firm Studio M.
+- The Elements redevelopment was designed by the renowned Indiana firm Studio M.

 - After neighbor feedback and requests to comply with the Comprehensive Plan and align with the Pattern Book Guidelines, the developer: